giuliapuntoit/CapsnetGoogleLandmark/README.md

 ## Motivation

-This project was developed for the AIML (Artificial Intelligence and Machine Learning) course in Politecnico di Torino.
+This project was developed for the AIML (Artificial Intelligence and Machine Learning) course in Politecnico di Torino in the academic year 2019/2020.

 ## Description